Meza1923/Monitoring-WorkShop/grafana/README.md

  - Press "Save & test" and pray

+<h3>Configure Loki as a Data Source</h3>
-5. Configure Loki as our datasource
+6. Configure Loki as Data source

  - Login to grafana console
  - Go to "Connections" --> "Data sources"